RU09342/lab-2-blinking-leds-jessicanicole/Multiple Blink/README.md

 * MSP430FR6989
 * MSP430G2553

-# Program Description
-The Multiple Blink Program was made to blink two LEDS at different rates.
-LED1 (P1.0) was the same on all five board.
-As for LED2 each board was different:
+## Differences between Boards
+LED2 on each board
 * MSP430F5529: P4.7
 * MSP430FR2311: P2.0
 * MSP430FR5994: P1.1
 * MSP430FR6989: P9.7
 * MSP430G2553: P1.6

+All MSP430FR need this line of code " PM5CTL0 &= ~LOCKLPM5; " to disable high impedance mode.

+## Overall Program Description
+The Multiple Blink Program was made to blink two LEDS at different rates.
+LED1 (P1.0) was the same on all five board.
 The remainder of the code was the same for all boards.
-Each LED was set as an output.
+LED1 and LED2 were set as outputs.
 Two ints were declared: count and count1.
-Within an infinite loop, two if statements were used to see if count and count1 were less than or equal to a chosen value.
-I chose to make the two values 15000 and 30000.
+Within an infinite loop, two if statements were used to see if count <= 15000 and count1 <= 30000.
 Each int was incremented at the end of the while loop.
-When This allowed for the LEDs to blink at different rates.
+This allowed for the LEDs to blink at different rates.